THE GREAT HACK

 Kaiser admits to meeting Assange and “paying him in bitcoin”, and she admits to going to Russia.
 That part is vague and we’re yet to know more.
 If the dots don’t start to come together now, they will soon.

 We’ve been in a ‘digital war’ for a number of years now, and The Great Hack strings together the series of events to clarify the timeline.
 Manipulating the human conscience and taking advantage of our reliance on, and obsessive use of, digital tools.
 We’ve seen in The Cleaners documentary (also featured on Champ, here) highlighting the rapid pace of social media growth and how tech companies excelling this growth are monetising on it.
-The Cleaners highlighted that Facebook’s feed is based upon content moderated by outsourced companies with individuals in non-English-speaking companies such as Manila who, through their geographical locations, have limited knowledge of current world issues or complex creative content seeking to manipulative for their intended goals.
+The Cleaners highlighted that Facebook’s feed is based upon content moderated by outsourced companies with individuals in non-English-speaking companies such as Manila who, through their geographical locations, have limited knowledge of current world issues or complex creative content seeking to manipulate for their intended goals.

 Governments and societal laws are left in the stone-age, they haven’t yet had to deal with digital weaponry such as this.
 They slowly react in their own pace ‘dial-up’ as tech and digital works at its own 5G speed: faster and faster.
 Through their own admission, British Parliament’s Digital, Culture, Media and Sport (DCMS) committee stated after their 18-month investigation (interviewing Wylie, Nix and Kaiser) that they ‘found that British election laws were not fit for purpose and were vulnerable to interference by hostile foreign actors’ (as reported by Mattha Busby of The Guardian).